Updated December 2022

 It's an excellent time to start an early childhood education career in Quebec.

 Early childhood educators (ECEs) are in demand throughout the province.
-The Government of Canada Job Bank gives this occupation 3 stars for demand and employment growth - the highest rating available.
+The Government of Canada Job Bank gives this occupation four out of five stars for demand and employment growth for the next few years.

 But before you can get hired, you need to get training.
 The only problem is, there are so many courses to choose from, it can be challenging to find the right fit.